Driving To The Alps

 If there are two designated drivers you will be able to drive through the night at can get to resort within 12-14 hours (depending on where you come from and where you are going too).

-Here are the durations, distance and estimated costs of a medium size petrol car from www.mappy.com
+Here is the duration, distance and estimated costs of a medium size petrol car from www.mappy.com

 If you have a medium size diesel car you will save an extra 30 euros on fuel.